xavier-arque/Dec-Tes/README.md

 # Dec-Tes
-A repo for some decidim automated tests
+A repo for Decidim automated tests, the Workframe and some information